VosshallLab/Younger_Herre_Vosshall2020/snRNAseq_SupplementaryData/README.md

 All supplementary analysis is in the following repository: https://github.com/VosshallLab/Younger_Herre_Vosshall2020

-Antenna snRNAseq data files, scripts, and expression matricies are on Zenodo: https://zenodo.org/record/5818543
+Antenna snRNAseq R data files, scripts, and expression matricies are on Zenodo: https://zenodo.org/record/5818543

-Maxillary Palp snRNAseq data files, scripts, and expression matricies are on Zenodo: https://zenodo.org/record/5818952
+Maxillary Palp snRNAseq R data files, scripts, and expression matricies are on Zenodo: https://zenodo.org/record/5818952

 For raw sequencing files for both antenna and maxillary palp see NCBI/GEO number: **GSE192978**